 In 1912, after his son Carl joined him as an associate, Frank produced what was possibly his finest work, inspired by the Midwestern Prairie school of architecture.
 Clients embraced the designs they called "Frank Lloyd Wright bungalows."
 The Wolfe & Wolfe team became nationally known for unusual and exciting architecture.

 The California Prairies

-They appeal to both people who like modern houses and those who love old houses.
+There are over 40 documented Wolfe Prairies still standing in Northern California, many with original interiors.
+A Wolfe Prairie is special, as any owner can tell you.
+The Prairies appeal to both those who like modern houses and those who love old houses.
 With their flat roofs, cubic form, classical ornamentation, tilework, and beautiful art glass windows, the Wolfe & Wolfe Prairies are timeless works of art.

 The long-awaited book, Frank Delos Wolfe: California Prairie Architecture is now available.
 Click here to buy your copy now!